2023 Solar Incentives Guide for Lockhart, TX - Tax Credits & Rebates

 More information about the new Inflation Reduction Act can be found here.
-The best way to fully understand how the new Clean Energy Credit might apply to you is to reach out to your local Lockhart solar panel company with your questions.
+The best way to learn more about how the new Clean Energy Credit applies to you is to speak with your local Lockhart solar panel installers directly.

 State & Local Solar Incentives

 Tax credits, rebates and more might be provided at multiple levels.
 In addition to federal solar incentives, there are often state and local ones as well.
 These incentives may be handled by your county or municipality, or by the Texas government.
 Some incentives may be ongoing, while others are available for a limited time.

 Next Steps for Installing Solar in Lockhart